Killinskillz69/Nineteen69-paystring.crypto.com-/Ethereum-Natural-Specification-Format.md

 ## Developer Documentation

-Apart from the user documentation file, a developer documentation json file should also be produced and should look like this:
+Apart from the user documentation file, a developer documentation JSON file should also be produced and should look like this:

 ```
 {